dogenado/readme-gen/README.md

 - **Main Section**: Title, description, and version fields with decorative border around text
 - **Release Notes**: Dynamic section where you can add or remove release note lines
 - **Credits Section**: Multiple developer support with dogenado as the default main developer
+- **Hardware Section**: Dynamic section for listing hardware components or specifications
 - **Additional Thanks**: Optional section for giving thanks to contributors

 ## Usage